 Monarch Mountain – 21 miles / 30 minutes

-For your most authentic ski experience, ski independent at Monarch Mountain.
-You won’t find Monarch on any of the EPIC season passes, as they fly solo, which makes for a devoted ski community and shorter lift lines.
+For your most authentic ski experience, ski independently at Monarch Mountain.
+You won’t find Monarch on any of the typical season ski passes, as they fly solo, which makes for a devoted ski community and shorter lift lines.

 While much smaller than most of the ski resorts in Colorado, the Monarch Mountain ski area packs in the thrills with high elevations, abundant snowfall, stunning scenery along the Continental Divide, and skilled terrain.